 We parked the car and our family made its way down a lane way that ran beside a German cemetery.
 The flowers were beautiful and the grass was nicely clipped.
 My mother commented how much she admired the way Germans tended their graveyards (we had lived in Europe 10 years before.)
 We wandered on a little further and came to a hillside.
 These gravestones were in disrepair, many overgrown by grass and weeds.
 I remember Mom expressing her surprise.

 In rusty German, she asked a boy in a nearby field why this graveyard was so badly tended.

 He answered briefly.

 Mom looked at us, "It's a Jewish graveyard."

 I believe that Real Human Being Nation started at that moment.

-One key aspect of first gear is often the need to seek out an enemy.
+One key aspect of 1st gear is often the need to seek out an enemy.
 Sales hates marketing.
 Marketing hates Finance.
 Finance hates HR.
 And no one can stand head office.

 George Carlin used to say " have you ever noticed that everyone driving slower than you is an idiot, and anyone driving faster than you is a maniac?"